Terry Denton

 Terry Denton (born 26 July 1950) is an Australian illustrator and author.
-He is married and has three children.
-He is the second youngest of five boys and was born and grew up in Melbourne, Victoria.
-Denton now lives in Mornington, Victoria.

 Denton has written and illustrated more than 30 of his own books and illustrated numerous others for many notable Australian authors.
 His own books include the Gasp! series, which has been adapted into an animated TV series of the same name (and aired on Nine Network and ABC3).
 His art and designs contributed heavily to style and stories of the children's TV series Lift Off.

 Along with Andy Griffiths, Denton was a noted supporter of the September 2019 climate strikes.

+He is married and has three children.
+He is the second youngest of five boys and was born and grew up in Melbourne, Victoria.
+Denton now lives in Mornington, Victoria.